 In 1986 a total of 14,000 wheels could be stored in one place, with better conditions for cheese and workers.
 However the demand further increased, and in 2012 the cellars from 1934 were replaced with a new facility holding over 16,000 rounds.

-Although very similar to the Alpage Gruyère the coop always resisted to be included in that organisation.
+Although very similar to the Alpage Gruyère the coop always resisted to be included in that organization.
 In 1992 new procedures and requirements in regard of milk production, cheesemaking, and aging were put into place to ensure consistent quality.
 That was also the base for the AOP application which was achieved on Sept.
 24, 1999.
 L’Etivaz was the first food product in Switzerland to receive this recognition.

 Those regulations are extremely strict, here just a few: